hadaSheldor/Countries/README.md

 View here: https://hadasheldor.github.io/Countries/

-Small project.
 Practices AJAX requests for up-to-date countries' currencies and info.

 Using jQuery and Bootstrap.